 Every object in Python has some built-in attributes.
 For example, modules have a name attribute that identifies the scope in which it is being executed.
-If the module is being run directly, and not imported, then name is set to "main".
+If the module is being run directly, not imported, name is set to "main".
 Therefore, any commands under an if name == "main": clause are ignored when the module is imported.